 In order to move several steps must occur.
-First, we generate signals in our brain that travel through our central nervous system to our peripheral nervous system.
-Then, motor neurons of the peripheral nervous system transfer these signals to several muscle fibers by releasing small neurotransmitters.
+First we generate signals in our brain that travel through our central nervous system to our peripheral nervous system.
+Then motor neurons of the peripheral nervous system transfer these signals to several muscle fibers by releasing small neurotransmitters.
+One motor unit consists of one motor neuron and all of the muscle fibers it innervates.
 Subsequently, these neurotransmitters lead to sodium ions entering the muscle fiber; this generates an electrical signal that results in calcium binding to the core components of muscle fibers.
 This triggers the core components to interact using ATP to generate a muscle contraction.
-Ultimately, this process leads to muscles shortening and pulling on their tendons.
+Ultimately this process leads to muscles shortening and pulling on their tendons.
 Since these tendons pull on bones, this generates movement.

 This has not been an exhaustive discussion of factors contributing to movement.
 However, the above should be plenty for an introduction to how muscles work and sets the stage to see what physiologic changes occur with exercise as described below.